An Alzheimer’s support group is like Alcoholic Anonymous except we begin with, “my mother has Alzheimer’s” rather than “I’m an alcoholic.”

 I was encouraged to attend a free Alzheimer support group to learn as much as possible about the disease.
 Though I did want to gain knowledge, I was leery.
 I watched television and have a preconceived idea of support groups.

 With reservations, I attended my first support group.
-Like the television shows there are some regular attenders, but others come and go.
+Like the television shows, there are some regular attendees, but others come and go.
 Also, there are numerous personalities at different stages in their dealing with their problems.

-I remember the week I was extremely frustrated from caring for my mother.
+I remember the week I was extremely frustrated with caring for my mother.
 I explained it to the group as “Soon you may see me on the television news, on a roof with a gun.”
 The flood-gates opened, and everyone shared similar feelings.
-One person commented, “I’m glad I’m not the only one”.
+One person commented, “I’m glad I’m not the only one.”
 We all shared and felt better by the end of the session.

-So, I have found emotional help in a support group and hopefully my attendance is helping others.
-In addition, I have gained knowledge about my mother’s disease as well as tips for her care.
+So, I have found emotional help in a support group, and hopefully, my attendance is helping others.
+I have gained knowledge about my mother’s disease as well as tips for her care.
 Sometimes we need help as in the story of Joshua and Moses.

 Aaron and Hur held his arms up when Moses was too tired.
 By sunset the Israelites were victorious.
 In like manner, we must support others when they need it, and we must allow others to help us when we are tired.
 Even Moses, who was anointed by God, grew tired and needed help.

-It is helpful to participate in a dementia support group.
+Participating in a dementia support group is helpful.
 I find consistent attendance helpful though progress may seem slow.

 ©Copyright 2018 Ron Milburn